duke-wyf/duke-wyf.github.io/_pages/Interests.md

 In addition to my studies and work, I also have the following interests.

 <h2>Travel</h2>
-I enjoy various forms of travel, and I will occasionally update my travel photos in my free time.
+I enjoy various forms of travel and occasionally update my travel photos on Xiaohongshu, a social media platform in China.
+My Xiaohongshu number is 914076546.

 ——The beauty of the journey is found not in the destination, but in the scenery along the way.